“Bringing local communities together through a sporting chance!”

-Kirriemuir Camera Obscura – one of only four in Scotland – is housed in a purpose-designed turret room in the Barrie Pavilion on Kirrie Hill.
-It provides a fascinating glimpse of historic technology and striking views of the surrounding countryside.
+Kirriemuir Camera Obscura – one of only three working cameras in Scotland – is housed in a purpose built turret room in the Barrie Pavilion on Kirrie Hill.
+It provides a fascinating glimpse of historis technology and stunning 360 degrees views of the surrounding countryside.

-Kirriemuir Camera Obscura was gifted to the town by Sir J M Barrie, the creator of Peter Pan, along with the cricket pavilion in which it is situated and was opened by the author on 7th June 1930
+The Pavilion and Camera were gifted to the town by Sir J M Barrie, the creator of Peter Pan and author of many books, quite a few of which were set in and around Kirriemuir.
+The building was opened by him on 7th June 1930.

-The Camera Obscura works best on bright sunny days so there will be times when the view will not be at its best due to weather conditions.
-At these times a DVD will be available to view while you enjoy a tea or coffee in Cafe Obscura.
+Friendly guides will explain how the equipment works and point out the various landmarks which can be see, The Camera Obscura works best on bright sunny days so there will be times when the view is not at its best due to weather.

-There is no admission charge but donations towards upkeep are appreciated.
+There is no admission fee but donations are appreciated.